 He’s field of expertise is mapping the brain-computer interface through EEG, MRI, and other imaging techniques.
 His research has yielded significant findings through the use of functional neuroimaging, electrophysiological source imaging, neuromodulation, and tissue electrical property imaging.
 He has developed the ability for a remote-controlled model helicopter to be controlled by the use of EEG sensors placed on the skin.
 In addition to his remarkable research in neuroscience and engineering, He has also held a number of influential leadership roles, leading the Biomedical Functional Imaging and Neuroengineering Laboratory located at Carnegie Mellon University.

 He is the editor of Neural Engineering and a fellow of the IEEE, American Institute for Medical & Biological Engineering, the Institute of Physics, and the International Academy of Medical & Biological Engineering.

 Leo Rafael Reif is the current president of the Massachusetts Institute of Technology and an electrical engineer.
-He studied electrical engineering at the Universidad de Carabobo before earning a doctorate in electrical engineering from Stanford University.
+He studied electrical engineering at the University of Carabobo before earning a doctorate in electrical engineering from Stanford University.